changeworld/azure-docs.ja-jp/articles/vs-azure-tools-publishing-a-cloud-service.md

 <properties
-   pageTitle="Azure Tools を使用したクラウド サービスの発行 | Microsoft Azure" description="Visual Studio を使用して Azure クラウド サービス プロジェクトを発行する方法について説明します。" services="visual-studio-online" documentationCenter="na"
+   pageTitle="Publishing a Cloud Service using the Azure Tools | Microsoft Azure" description="Learn about how to publish Azure cloud service projects by using Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
-   authors="TomArcher"